-Official Certificate of Formation and current Operating/Shareholder Agreement, if any.

-Official Articles of Incorporation (signed by the state official).

-Both sides of all corporate stock certificates and your firm's stock transfer ledger.
+Official Articles of Incorporation (signed by the state official) Both sides of all corporate stock certificates and your firm's stock transfer ledger Minutes of stockholder, member, partner, and board of director's meetings, if any Company by-laws and any amendments Evidence of signature authority on the firm's bank accounts.
+Official Certificate of Formation and current Operating/Shareholder Agreement, if any. your firm's stock transfer ledger.
 Minutes of stockholder, member, partner, and board of director's meetings, if any.
 Company by-laws and any amendments.

-Evidence of signature authority on the firm's bank accounts.
+Evidence of signature authority on the firm's bank of director's meetings, if any.
+Company by-laws and any amendments.
+Evidence of signature authority on the firm's bank Evidence of signature authority on the firm's bank Company by-laws and any amendments.